 Higher Education Act of 1965, as amended in 2008 by the HEOA

 Section 205 of Title II of the Higher Education Opportunity Act mandates that Department of Education collect data on state assessments, other requirements, and standards for teacher certification and licensure, as well as data on the performance of teacher preparation programs.
 The law requires the Secretary to use these data in submitting an annual report on the quality of teacher preparation to the Congress.
-The first Secretarial report was due in April 2011.
-Annual state reports to the Secretary are first due on October 30, 2010.
 Data from institutions with teacher preparation programs are due to states annually, beginning April 30, 2010, for use by states in preparing annual report cards to the Secretary.

 Pearson is the Title II State Contractor and it manages the Title II Phase I: Pass Rate Data Collection website